SpikeInterface/spikeinterface/doc/how_to/auto_curation_training.rst

-The training function can also be run in “csv” mode, if you prefer to store metrics in a single .csv file.
+The training function can also be run in “csv” mode, if you prefer to store metrics in as .csv files.
 If the target labels are stored as a column in the file, you can point to these with the ``target_label`` parameter

 .. code::

     trainer = train_model(
         mode="csv",
-        metrics_path = "/path/to/csv",
+        metrics_paths = ["/path/to/csv_file_1", "/path/to/csv_file_2"],
         target_label = "my_label",
         output_folder=output_folder,
     )